per-samuelsson/GoodGet/CPV.README.md

 Continuous Package Versioning (CPV)
 ===================================
-Continuous Package Versioning is an auto-incrementing version algorithm based on, and not violating, SemVer (semver.org), designed for continuous builds.
-It exploiting the capabilities of the prerelease string, and hence is only applicable to version numbers that
+Continuous Package Versioning is an **auto-incrementing version** algorithm based on, and not violating, SemVer (semver.org), designed for continuous builds.
+It **exploiting** the capabilities of the **prerelease string**, and hence is only applicable to version numbers that

 1. is based on SemVer
 2. represents a prerelease artifact